 As a developer or designer, it is often helpful to have multiple monitors to increase the amount of screen real estate you have, which in turn can lead to higher productivity.
 For instance, you may have one screen as your primary monitor where you perform your work, and another one that has your email client, Skype, IM client, Twitter client, and other communication apps that you can easily monitor and switch to.
 We’d like to share several freeware and open source tools available for download to help you harness the power of multi-display setups and get you up and running quickly.

 With Synergy comes a handy module for synchronizing your screensavers across multiple displays so that they run in tandem.
 If there is a password required after screensaver mode, you only have to type in the password into one monitor to activate all the others.
 There is also a fork of Synergy called Synergy+ that you can check out on Google Code.

 Input Director is multi-display software that grants you the ability to use a single keyboard and mouse on a multi-computer set up, making it the ideal solution for networked computers, a common situation where professionals have more than one computer (such as a desktop and laptop).

 Each of the monitors will have their own taskbar showing you the applications running on them.
 You can predefine and save monitor settings, as well as position where a program opens from the shortcut menu to help speed up your workflow.
 It also has a feature for easily turning off secondary monitors to conserve electricity consumption when you don’t need them and to reduce distraction when they’re not in use.

 Multi Monitor Mouse (M3)

 It immediately warps your cursor across the borders of the display on demand and runs in the background to avoid taxing the systems resources.
 It is accessible from the system tray where you can change the settings at will.
 It also speeds up mouse targeting by an estimated 30%.

 MultiMon Taskbar lets you have unique taskbars for each monitor, helping you to easily organize your applications across multiple computer screens.
 It has a move-to-monitor button accessible from all Windows programs for convenience and ease of movement from one monitor to another.
 In addition, MultiMon has a clipboard extender module for synchronizing your clipboards across multiple displays, making copy and pasting between networked computers a breeze.

 Do you use multiple monitors?
 Are you looking into using multiple monitors?
 Do you hate multi-monitor setups?
-Share your thoughts, opinions, and advice in the comments.